bacalhau-project/bacalhau/docs/docs/setting-up/running-node/gpu.md

 ---
-sidebar_label: 'GPU Support'
+sidebar_label: 'GPU Installation'
 sidebar_position: 160
 description: How to enable GPU support on your Bacalhau node.
 # cspell: ignore nvidia, amd, intel, rocm, xpumanager, xpumd, xpumcli, kfd, dri, nvidia-smi, rocm-smi, xpu-smi
 ---

-# GPU Support
+# GPU Installation

 Bacalhau supports GPUs out of the box and defaults to allowing execution on all GPUs installed on the node.